 Employers understand this.
 According to the International Foundation of Employee Benefit Plans, more than 90% of employers have wellness budgets.
 And the Society for Human Resource Management found that nearly one-quarter of employers increased wellness offerings from 2016 to 2017, while only 3% reduced such offerings.
-While this is great news, offering wellness benefits doesn’t mean your employees will stay engaged with those healthy behaviors over time.
+While this is great news, offering wellness benefits doesn’t mean your employees will stay engaged.
 In other words, wellness benefits are more valuable if they change employee behaviors.

 So, maybe this should be the year employers make some resolutions of their own.
 Employers are poised to help employees successfully manage their fitness at work and at home.
 Doing so doesn’t have to be complicated.
 By resolving to follow these three simple tips, you can help employees stick to their resolutions—or even set and achieve new goals they never thought were possible.

-- Mix it up.
 Offering a lunchtime yoga class is great, if all your employees are into yoga.
 More likely, though, you’ve got a workplace full of runners, walkers, swimmers, cyclists, climbers, weightlifters, and people who like to mix it up with a variety of workouts.
 With so many people accustomed to getting what they want on demand, one-size-fits-all is a thing of the past.While large companies can staff on-site fitness centers, that’s definitely not table stakes for employers that want to support employee well-being.
 If you can’t build a gym for employees, get creative and find a solution that gives people an easy-access option.
-Whether it’s starting a company softball team or running group, holding walking meetings, or setting up an indoor walking path through your workplace, work with what you have, and get creative.
+Whether it’s starting a company softball team or running group, holding walking meetings, or setting up an indoor walking path…Work with what you have, and get creative.

-New beginnings are on everyone’s mind this time of year, and employers and benefits professionals play an important role in helping individuals turn good intentions into lasting, healthy outcomes.
+New beginnings are on everyone’s mind this time of year.
+Employers and benefits professionals play an important role in helping turn good intentions into lasting, healthy outcomes.